 At 2:00 PM, the Interfaith Lecture series occurs in the Hall of Philosophy, sponsored by the Chautauqua Department of Religion.
-Today's lecturer is Debby Irving, author of "Waking Up White."
-Or, you can choose from a variety of lectures, classes, and recreational activities, like the 4:00 PM Monday chamber music series in Lenna Hall.
-Today's performance is by Jazz at Lincoln Center Orchestra.
+Or, you can choose from a variety of lectures, classes, and recreational activities, like the 4:00 PM Monday chamber music series in Lenna Hall, this week featuring the Bill Charlap Trio's performance of “Somewhere: The Songs of Leonard Bernstein”.
 Historic bus tours of Chautauqua are available at 2:00 and 4:00 PM.
 You might also like to explore the Chautauqua campus, see what’s on at an art gallery, curl up with a book, or simply relax.

 Dinner will be served in the Heirloom Restaurant at the Athenaeum Hotel, beginning at 5:45 PM.

 8:15 PM - Join us in the Amphitheater for this evening's entertainment.
 Tonight's program features South Carolina’s global Gullah ambassadors and Billboard chart-toppers Ranky Tanky.